jallpatell/CryptExe/README.md

 ## 👨‍💻 Author

 **Jal Patel** — [@jallpatell](https://github.com/jallpatell)
-> Built with too much coffee and not enough ETH.
+> Built with too much passion and not enough ETH.

 ---

 ## 📜 License

-MIT — Use it, fork it, improve it.
+Use it, fork it, improve it.

 ---